dannychen0830/dannychen0830.github.io/blog/banff-journal.md

 It's odd to have a rest day for a workshop, but Banff is such a pretty place.
 Professor Thomas, along with other hiking enthusiasts, went on an ambitious hike for the whole day.
 Down at the Banff center, I attended the _subjective information_ mini-workshop where we discussed how to account semantic variability (prevalent in cells) into Shannon's theory of information.
 At the end, it turned into a very nice pep talk by [Chris Adami](https://adami.natsci.msu.edu/) about the academia world.

 In the afternoon, I went on a bike ride along the bow river through a golf course.
 This ride was the highlight of the conference, and it elevated the status of Banff from a great place to one of my favorite places on Earth.
 Everyone should come to Banff at least once.
-Pictures (especially mine) doesn't do justice, but below is a picture of (I think) an elk I saw.
+Pictures (especially mine) don't do justice.
+The picture below is one of the better ones I took and (I think) it is an elk I saw.

 ![](../images/banff_elk.png)